rocharodo/Bank-Marketing-Report/README.md

 <ul>
 <li>
 <p>
-<pre>"11 - duration: last contact duration, in seconds (numeric).
+"11 - duration: last contact duration, in seconds (numeric).
 Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').<br />
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known. <br />
-Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model."</pre>
+Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model."
 </p>
 <p>Action: The feature "duration" was dropped from the dataset.</p>
 </li>